 Finished the A Centaur’s Life anime and wondering what happens next?
-You’re probably eager to jump into the manga without missing a beat.
-It’s a common desire to want to continue the story immediately.
+You’re probably eager to jump into the

-The A Centaur’s Life anime adaptation, which consists of 12 episodes, concludes its storyline by adapting material up to Volume 11 of the manga.
-To continue reading where the anime leaves off without missing any main plot points, you should start with Volume 11, Chapter 69.
-This is the official community-accepted starting point for post-anime content.
+The A Centaur’s Life anime adaptation, which consists of 12 episodes, concludes its storyline by adapting material up to Volume 11 of the

 Based on a detailed analysis of the source material, this guide provides the exact starting point.
-It also reveals the significant plot differences and skipped content between the anime and manga.
-You’ll discover why reading the manga from the very beginning offers a much richer experience.
+It also reveals the significant plot differences and skipped content between the anime and

 Key Facts

-- Anime End Point: The 12-episode anime series adapts various chapters non-linearly, with its main plot points concluding with content found within Volume 11 of the manga.
+- Anime End Point: The 12-episode anime series adapts various chapters non-linearly, with its main plot points concluding with content found within Volume 11 of the

-- Manga Starting Point: To seamlessly continue the story after the anime, the community-accepted starting point is Volume 11, Chapter 69.
+manga .- Manga Starting Point: To seamlessly continue the story after the anime, the community-accepted starting point is Volume 11, Chapter 69.

-- Adaptation Fidelity: The anime is not a direct 1:1 adaptation, as it significantly reorders and skips numerous chapters and side stories from the source material.
+manga by Kei Murayama is still ongoing as of 2026, with over 25 volumes published in Japan.- Adaptation Fidelity: The anime is not a direct 1:1 adaptation, as it significantly reorders and skips numerous chapters and side stories from the source material.

-- Tonal Differences: The manga explores darker and more complex themes, including social commentary and historical allegories, which were largely downplayed in the more lighthearted anime adaptation.
+manga explores darker and more complex themes, including social commentary and historical allegories, which were largely downplayed in the more lighthearted anime adaptation.

-Where does the A Centaur’s Life anime end in the manga?
+Where does the A Centaur’s Life anime end in the manga ?

 | Reading Guide | Manga Starting Point | Publisher Information |